 ÖBB is the major railway company for Austria, subdivided into several subsidiaries, responsible for certain areas of transport, such as long distance and local transport, the operation of postal buses and the transport of goods.
-Railjet is ÖBB's high-speed train, which travels at speeds of up to 230 km/h and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.
+Railjet is ÖBB's high-speed train, which travels at speeds of up to 143 mph (230 km/h) and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.

-The average journey time between Vienna and Budapest is 2 hours and 54 minutes and the fastest journey time is 2 hours and 37 minutes.
-On an average weekday, there are 18 trains per day travelling from Vienna to Budapest.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Vienna and Budapest is 4 hours and 22 minutes, with around 19 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Vienna to Budapest without having to change trains.
-There are 12 direct trains from Vienna to Budapest.
+There are 8 direct trains from Vienna to Budapest.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Vienna to Budapest leaves at 04:45.
 Times and services may vary during weekends and holidays.